Skip to main content

 Create Standards Through UI

-Go in the Standards menu and create your first standard.
+Go to the Standards menu and create your first standard.
 The description area supports Markdown so you can give more context about it.
 Add your first rules, ideally with one clear detailed sentence.
 The scope let you define files and folders patterns where the standard applies.
-For instance, you may want to use **/*.spec.ts if your standards is related to tests.
+For instance, you may want to use **/*.spec.ts if your standard is related to tests.
 You can update your standard later to add and remove rules.
 Each rule can be documented with code examples as well.

 Standards Versions

 Every time you update a standard, this creates a new version.
 This keeps track of the history of your changes, and it’s useful to keep track of which versions are currently distributed to Git repositories.
+You can submit local changes to your standards using:

 Where Standards Appear After Distribution